Fabricio20/VirtualizorAPI/README.md

 This is a really over-the-top Virtualizor API (Admin) SDK written in Java.

-Not recommended for production use.

 It uses `OkHTTP`, `SLF4J` and `Jackson`.

-This API implements the weird login/auth system Virtualizor API has.
+This API implements the weird login/auth system Virtualizor API has, if you need just that, check `KeyGenerator.java`.